the-crypt-keeper/LLooM/README.md

 ## Usage with llama.cpp

-Launch a llama.cpp server with a good Llama3-70B finetune:
+First, launch a llama.cpp server with a good Llama3-70B finetune:

 ```
 ./server -m ~/models/dolphin-2.9-llama3-70b.Q4_K_M.gguf -ngl 99 -sm row --host 0.0.0.0 -np 2 -c 8192 --log-format text
 ```

+Note that you cannot use -fa as this results in all the logits being `null`.

 Then launch the frontend with `LLAMA_API_URL` set to the host and port of the server: